Skip to content

 Ruddy_shelduck__3

 The ruddy shelduck, also known as the Brahminy duck, is a distinctive species of waterfowl that belongs to the family Anatidae.
-It is easily recognizable due to its distinct size and features, measuring between 58 and 70 cm in length, and having a wingspan of 110 to 135 cm.
+It is easily recognizable due to its distinct size and features, measuring between 58 and 70 cm in length and having a wingspan of 110 to 135 cm.

 In the wild, these ducks typically inhabit wetlands, lakes, marshes, and other areas with shallow water.
 They feed on a variety of aquatic plants, seeds, and insects.
-During the breeding season, the male ruddy shelduck will perform a courtship dance in order to attract a mate.
+During the breeding season, the male ruddy shelduck will perform a courtship dance to attract a mate.

 KingdomAnimalia